-The Hauraki Rail Trail is open at Alert Level 2.
-Please scan the QR Codes when entering the Trail.
-There are now 40 across the Trail Network.
+The Hauraki Rail Trail is open at Orange.
 You can find more information here.

 The laid-back Hauraki Rail Trail is a Great Ride for all ages.
 With its gentle terrain and abundance of accommodation, cafes and restaurants, it’s one of the easiest and most satisfying trails in the North Island.